 One interesting historical fact about the East Coast states is that all of the original thirteen colonies are located along the East Coast.
 Today, these states make up the most populated coastal area in the nation.
-According to data from the 2010 Census, the states that have a coastline on the Atlantic Ocean have a total population of over 112 million people – about 36% of the total population of the United States.
+According to data from the 2010 Census, the states that have a coastline on the Atlantic Ocean have a total population of over 112 million people – about 36% of the United States' total population.

-New York City is the largest city on the East Coast with a population of over 8.6 million inhabitants.
+There are many highly populated cities in these East Coast states, including New York City.
+Other populated cities along the East Coast include Jacksonville, Florida; Charlotte, North Carolina; Boston, Massachusetts; and Balitmore, Maryland.
+New York City is the largest city on the East Coast, with a population of over 8.6 million inhabitants.
 New York City is also the most populous city in the nation.
-Other most populous cities in this region include Charlotte, North Carolina; and Jacksonville, Florida.
+Other most populated cities in this region include Charlotte, North Carolina, and Jacksonville, Florida.

 Based on estimates taken in 2017, the East Coast states have a total population of over 118 million inhabitants.
 This region is home to more than one-third of the nation's total population.
 It is also the most populated coastal region in the country.
 By area, the largest state on the East Coast in Florida has over 65,000 square miles.
 Rhode Island is the smallest East Coast state by area at just over 1,544 square miles.
 Rhode Island is also the smallest state in the U.S. The largest East Coast state is Florida, which has an estimated population of over 21 million people.
 New York doesn't fall far behind, with a total population of over 19.5 million inhabitants.
 The least populous East Coast state is Delaware, which has a population of around 967,000.